gvwilson/thirdbit/src/fiction/bear/index.md

 "No, wait!
 That's not true!
 It was a trick!"
 Noxy saw the doubt on the soldier's face, and on the other faces that had turned up to look at her.
 She took a deep breath.
-"Sergeant Dambu is working with the smugglers.
+"Sergeant Inambu is working with the smugglers.
 I don't know where Prince Thokmay is, but you have to get back to Apple Bridge right away.
 She's going to try to break the spells on the dam!"